gchers/p/README.md

 Every password is associated to a label, which should represent the service the password is used on (e.g.: 'twitter', 'freenode', ...).
 Each password is stored in a separate GnuPG-encrypted file under the directory `$STORE`.
-The GnuPG _master password_ is used to decrypt a password.
+The GnuPG key's _master password_ is used to decrypt password files.

 When `p some_label` is called, the password corresponding to `some_label` is copied to the clipboard.